jrisi256/obsidian/joe_shack_home/Academic Papers/matsuedaCurrentStateDifferential1988.md

 ### Kornhauser’s Critique

-* Rejects differential association in favor of [[Social control theory|social control]], [[social disorganization]] and other integrated theories.
+* Rejects differential association in favor of [[Social control theory|social control]], [[Social disorganization]] and other integrated theories.
 She finds disorganization-based perspectives to be superior to [[cultural deviance]] and [[strain theory]].
 However by classifying differential association under cultural deviance, she misconstrues the theory.
 Nevertheless, she claims all cultural deviance hypotheses share the same flawed assumptions:

 1. Human beings have no nature.
 They’re completely plastic. **Sutherland thinks we have a genetic base but the specific genetic drive is directed through social forces.**
 2. There’s no consensus in society.
 Laws only reflect subcultural values of powerful groups.
 Thus modern society, lacking consensus, have degenerated into a war of subcultures. **Sutherland didn’t think modern society was so conflict-ridden so as to preclude consensus nor did he think consensus was the sole source of social order nor did he think laws couldn’t reflect any degree of agreement.**